-It may only be September, but that’s actually when private dining rooms start to book up for the holidays (particularly when it comes to private events).
+It’s already October, which is when private dining rooms start to book up fast for the holidays (particularly when it comes to private events).
 As families and companies weighs options for Thanksgiving dinners or Chrismahanukwanzakah parties, consider these options for private rooms in D.C.Read More

 D.C.’s Top Destinations for Private Dining